wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### SnmpTrap

 Send the alert using SNMP traps.
-To allow Kapacitor to post SNMP traps,
+To allow Kapacitor to post SNMP traps enable them in the configuration file.

 Example: